Hop to It: 12 Classic and Eclectic Films You Can Stream This Easter Long Weekend

 Willy Wonka and the Chocolate Factory streams via Stan, Binge, Paramount+, Google Play, YouTube Movies, iTunes and Prime Video.

 Whatever occasion happens to be upon us, there's a Nicolas Cage movie for it.
 The Family Man and Trapped in Paradise are set around Christmas, for example; Moonstruck and Wild at Heart are pitch-perfect Valentine's Day viewing; and you can choose from the likes of Mandy, Vampire's Kiss and Color Out of Space at Halloween.

 For Easter, Con Air fits the bill.
 It is the movie that has Cage exclaim "put the bunny back in the box," after all.
 Here, he plays a former army ranger-turned-paroled convict who's trying to head home when his prison flight is hijacked by fellow criminals.
-And it's particularly apt viewing right now given that Cage plays Cage in meta comedy The Unbearable Weight of Massive Talent, which hits cinemas Down Under this month — and Con Air plays a pivotal part in it.
+And it's particularly apt viewing after Cage played Cage in meta comedy The Unbearable Weight of Massive Talent last year, and Con Air played a pivotal part in it.

 Judy Garland, Fred Astaire, Easter, and a dazzling array of singing and dancing?
 Blend them all together, and that's Easter Parade.
 A huge box-office hit upon its initial 1948 release, this lively musical understandably makes the most of its stars — who act, croon and show off their fancy footwork opposite each other in their only cinematic collaboration.